contently/videojs-annotation-comments/readme.md

-# Annotations Plugin for VideoJS
+# AnnotationComments : Collaborate in your VideoJS player

-## Collaboration through in-player annotations

 ##### Goals: